 Doug has spent most of his career focused on appellate litigation.
 He has represented hundreds of clients on appeal in civil and criminal cases.
 He has also spent significant time in trial courts arguing dispositive motions and advising trial attorneys about how best to preserve issues for appeal.
 He regularly leads trainings on various topics related to appellate litigation, legal writing, and the intersection of the immigration system and the criminal legal system.

-Early in his career, Doug clerked for the Honorable Thomas Reavley of the U.S. Court of Appeals for the Fifth Circuit, a wonderful mentor and judge.
+Early in his career, after working in the appellate section for a global law firm, Doug clerked for the Honorable Thomas Reavley of the U.S. Court of Appeals for the Fifth Circuit, a wonderful mentor and judge.

 He later spent two years as a fellow in the Appellate Litigation Clinic at Georgetown University Law Center where he supervised law students working on civil appeals.
 He also oversaw his own caseload.
 Among the cases he handled was In re Contempt Finding in United States v.
 Stevens, 663 F.3d 1270 (D.C.
 Cir.
 2011), in which he successfully defended the trial court’s judgment holding prosecutors involved with the prosecution of the late Senator Ted Stevens in contempt for serious discovery violations and prosecutorial misconduct.